IvanFernande/ros2_gazebo_with_opencv/README.md

 - Gazebo with the robot and the defined environment in test_world.world.
 - RViz to visualize the robot model and camera.
 - The image processing node using OpenCV.

+## License
+This project is licensed under the Apache 2.0 License.
+For more details, see the LICENSE file.

+This version of the `README.md` should help make the project accessible to a broader audience.
+Let me know if you’d like any additional details added!